 Fewer Crowds in Zion in Winter

 Like many other places, a Zion National Park winter visit gives you much more freedom and time to yourself.
-While I really believe Zion is magical any time of year, there’s something to connecting with stunning natural landscapes without being surrounded by thousands of others vying to do the same.
+While I really believe Zion is magical any time of year (actually, the whole state of Utah has tons of adventures year round), there’s something to connecting with stunning natural landscapes without being surrounded by thousands of others vying to do the same.

 Planning a visit to Zion National Park in winter means that you’ll experience uncrowded trails, plenty of restaurant and hotel availability, and you won’t need to wait for eons in line at the entrance station or to get through the tunnel.

 Along with fewer crowds come lower prices.
 Hotel prices are steep in high season in Zion National Park (not to mention hard to reserve).
 In winter, there’s plenty of availability coupled with significantly lower rates.

 Drive Yourself Through Zion National Park in the Winter

 Because of the crowds, Zion National Park has implemented a shuttle system during much of the year.
 It’s convenient and takes you to most of the highlights in Zion Canyon.
 But it does stop and start for passengers to get on and off, and makes lots of stops along the way.
 So it takes quite a bit more time than driving yourself.